 Inspection and testing

-- All construction wiring, switchboards and transportable structures must be inspected and tested by a licensed electrical worker (electrician) following the initial installation and in a period not exceeding six months (refer to table 2).
+- All construction wiring (both on construction and demolition sites), switchboards and transportable structures must be inspected and tested in accordance with AS/NZS 3000 Wiring Rules (safety and compliance test) by a licensed electrical worker (electrician) prior to energisation and re-inspected (visual inspection) in a period not exceeding six months (refer to table 2).

 - For new equipment, prior to the initial introduction it must be inspected for obvious damage before being placed into service.